-Police officer killed and 6 others wounded during hours-long standoff in South Carolina
+They went in to serve a warrant and were met with a barrage of bullets

 Officer Terrence Carraway rushed to respond when a gunman opened fire from a home in Florence County, South Carolina.
 As the barrage of bullets kept coming, he and his colleagues had to be rescued.

-Carraway was among seven law enforcement officers who were shot Wednesday evening during a standoff that began hours earlier when deputies attempted to execute a search warrant.
+Carraway was among seven law enforcement officers shot Wednesday evening during a two-hour standoff that began when deputies attempted to execute a search warrant.

 Accidents, disasters and safety

-Note: UPDATE: This story has been updated to reflect new reporting about the search warrant.